-Disguising herself as a man named Cesario, Viola enters the service of Duke Orsnio.
-Orsnio is in love with the disinterested Olivia, and his plan for "Cesario" to deliver his message of love to her backfires when Olivia falls instead for the messenger.
-Meanwhile, others seek to exact their revenge on the evil antagonist Malvolio, by convincing him that he in fact is the object of Olivia's desire.
+This story of love and loss takes place on the island of Illyria, where our heroine Viola is desperate to find her twin brother Sebastian following a deadly shipwreck.
+Disguising herself as a man named Cesario, Viola enters the service of Duke Orsino.
+Orsino is in love with the disinterested Olivia, and his plan for "Cesario" to deliver his message of love to her backfires when Olivia falls instead for the messenger.
+Meanwhile, others, including the loutish Sir Toby Belch and his cast of hilarious acolytes, seek to exact their revenge on the stuffy servant Malvolio, by convincing him that he, in fact, is the object of Olivia's desire.

-Opening night: 18 May 2017
+Opening night: 4 May 2019

 What you thought

-Spread the word!
+Spread the word

-Keep up to date!
+Keep up to date

-Please note: The term Shakespeares Globe Theatre and/or Twelfth Night as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Shakespeares Globe Theatre and/or Twelfth Night and are used herein for factual descriptive purposes only.
+Please note: The term Shakespeares Globe Theatre and/or Twelfth Night as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Shakespeares Globe Theatre and/or Twelfth Night and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Shakespeares Globe Theatre and/or Twelfth Night and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.